 Amos also warns them that the "day of the Lord," which they anticipate as a time when God will give them victory over their enemies, will instead be "darkness, and not light" (5:18b).

 Amos is rudely told to go back to Judah and never preach in the north again.
 But his hopeful prophecy about God's restoration of David's kingdom and the glorious age to come is quoted in Acts 15:16-17 by the apostle James: "I will rebuild the dwelling of David, which has fallen...that the rest of men may seek the Lord."
-This prophet of the Old Testament had prophesied the universal promise that the apostles, those who like him had received a sudden call, would preach to the world.
+This prophet of the Old Testament, born a simple shepherd, had prophesied the universal promise that the apostles, those who like him had received a sudden call, would preach to the world.